mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 I took the Rocky Mountain for a spin up and over [Scafe Hill](javascript:flkty.select(2);), with a bit of single track for good measure.
 I feel like the bit of hill work, plus the extra it takes to pedal the XC bike vs the Road/TT bikes was **good stimulus** for the time invested.

-The joint around my pinkie toe feels tired at the end of the day.
+The joint around my pinkie toe feels tired.

 <!---->
 ## WEDNESDAY JUN 8 ⛅️